Skip to main content

 Required Documents

-• Official document establishing legal authority (letters testamentary, court order, or equivalent)
+• Official document establishing the requester's legal authority (for example, letters testamentary, letters of administration, or court order)

 Timeline